fralalonde/rsdk/README.md

 This is because `rsdk` can not directly set the environment of the underlying shell session, it prints out `set` commands to a temp file that is executed by the shell-specific wrapper scripts after `rsdk` exits.

-(If you know a better way to change the parent environement, _please let me know how!_.)
+(If you know a better way to change the parent environement, _please let me know how!_)

 ## Installation